metacpan/metacpan-cpan-extracted/distros/M/Mojo-IOLoop-ReadWriteProcess/README.md

 It can be used with blocking\_stop, so if the number of attempts are exhausted, a SIGKILL and waitpid will be tried at the end.

+## collect\_status

+Defaults to `1`, If enabled it will automatically collect the status of the children process.
+Disable it in case you want to manage your process child directly, and do not want to rely on automatic collect status.
+If you won't overwrite your `SIGCHLD` handler, the `SIG_CHLD` event will be still emitted.

 ## serialize